Ruppell/wp-bitrix24-admarula/README.md

 # WordPress Bitrix24 Admarula
-A WordPress plugin that makes use of Bitrix24 web hooks to pass tracking information to Admarula.
+A WordPress plugin that makes use of Bitrix24 webhooks to pass tracking information to Admarula.